xwmx/bindle/Readme.markdown

 be run either individually or in aggregate. `dots` makes no assumptions about any of the scripts in these directories and will simply run them.

+##### bootstrap

+`bootstrap` should contain scripts for bootstrapping the user account and user-controlled parts of the system.
+For example, bootstrap scripts could set up some default folders and/or call a series of `install`, `configure`, and `customize` scripts.
+Generally, a bootstrap script should only be called once, during an initial setup.

+To run a bootstrap script, use the `dots bootstrap` command.
+For example:

+    dots bootstrap ubuntu

+For more information, see `dots help bootstrap`

 ##### install

 `install` should contain scripts for installing programs, ideally via